JoseRZapata/MultiFeatureBeatTracking/MultiBtReg/README.md

 - Phase Slope Function
 - Spectral Flux Log Filtered

+This beat tracker uses a commitee strategy to obtain the most agreement estimation using the information Gain Measure over six beat estimations.
+The output of the algorithm is the beat estimation times.

-This configuration (Multi InfG) of onset detection funtions and the comparing results with other Beat trackers were presented in J.R.
+This configuration (Multi InfG) with six onset detection funtions and the comparison results with other Beat trackers were presented in:
+J.R.
 Zapata, M. Davies and E. Gómez, "Multi-feature beat tracker," IEEE/ACM Transactions on Audio, Speech and Language Processing.
-22(4), pp. 816-825, 2014. http://dx.doi.org/10.1109/TASLP.2014.2305252.
+22(4), pp. 816-825, 2014. http://dx.doi.org/10.1109/TASLP.2014.2305252

 The beat tracker uses a commitee strategy to obtain the most agreement estimation using the Regularity Measure.